-David S. Rosenblum is Provost's Chair Professor in the Department of Computer Science at the National University of Singapore and Director of the NUS-Singtel Cyber Security Research & Development Laboratory.
+David S. Rosenblum is Provost's Chair Professor in the Department of Computer Science at the National University of Singapore.
 From 2013 to 2016 he was Dean of the NUS School of Computing.
-He also directs the Felicitous Computing Institute and is a member of the NUS Graduate School for Integrative Sciences and Engineering.
+He also directs the NUS-Singtel Cyber Security Research and Development Laboratory and the Felicitous Computing Institute, and he is a member of the NUS Graduate School for Integrative Sciences and Engineering.

 He received his PhD in 1988 from the Department of Electrical Engineering at Stanford University, and he did his undergraduate studies at North Texas State University (now the University of North Texas).
 From 1988 to 1996 he was a Member of the Technical Staff at AT&T Bell Laboratories (now AT&T Labs Research) in Murray Hill, NJ.
 After leaving Bell Labs, from 1996 to 2001 he was on the Faculty of the Department (now School) of Information and Computer Science at the University of California, Irvine.
 From 2001 to 2003 he was on leave from UC Irvine working as Chief Technology Officer and Principal Architect of PreCache, a startup company developing technology in the area of publish/subscribe networking.
 And from 2004 to 2011 he was Professor of Software Systems in the Department of Computer Science at University College London.